m4ttsch/omscs-notes-notes/information-security/intrusion-detection.md

 # Intrusion Detection

 ## Defense in Depth
 Recall the *defense in depth* principle: we need multiple layers of defense mechanisms.
 We typically deploy prevention systems to block attacks, but some intrusion attempts are always going to get through.
-If we can’t stop an attack, at the very least, we need to detect it.
+If we can't stop an attack, at the very least, we need to detect it.
 Specifically, we need to deploy intrusion detection systems to inform us when an attack occurs.

 ## Intrusion Examples
 An intrusion is any attack that aims to compromise the security goals of an organization.
 The following activities are all examples of intrusion.